GlacieAwn/Libresprite-Installer/README.md

 # About
-I made this installer based on an older github repo I had made a while ago, as a way for people to install libresprite as a windows isntaller instead of having to download the zip and deal with a bunch of confusing files.
+I made this installer based on an older github repo I had made a while ago, as a way for people to install libresprite as a windows installer instead of having to download the zip and deal with a bunch of confusing files.

 I will be continuing to update this script each time a new version of libresprite releases